sasilver75/obsidian/Courses/CS224N NLP @ Stanford/CS224N Lecture 16.md

 	- ==Models are still quite inefficient; can be faster==
 - At Contextual, building a "DIFFERENT KIDN OF LM", from first principles for enterprise use cases
 	- Trying to be a bit smarter
-	- Arch is based on [[Retrieval-Augmented Generation]] , where you can decouple compute and memory (which can be updated/revised on the fly).
+	- Arch is based on [[Retrieval-Augmented Generation (Model)]] , where you can decouple compute and memory (which can be updated/revised on the fly).

 "Hallucinations are a Feature, not a Bug" - Emad
 - Douwe thinks it's a great quote, but it's a bit more naunced than "Y/N" -- if you want the model to be very creative, you want it to hallucinate!
 A spectrum from groundedness to hallucination.
 For our enterprise use cases, we don't want creativity, we want it to do what it has to do.